yunfeikevinwang/GentzkowLabTemplate/README.md

 # External links

-Use this section for links to resources external to this repository that are part of the project.
+Use this section to document resources external to this repository that are part of the project.

 # Setup